saadeid-sys/COMP3005Project/README.md

 A DDL.sql file is included in the SQL folder that must be run before executing the main program to set up the database with the reqiured tables, attrirbutes, and types.
 A SampleData.sql is also included in the SQL folder that will populate the bookstore with data such as books, and publishers.

+After completing the above, you may begin executing the main program found in the main.java class.
+The application will ask you what type of user you are.
+The only two options available are store owner and consumer.
+After sign up and login, you will be directed to the menu available for the type of user.